 Exclusive Blue Link Smartphone App Controls Charging Schedule Remotely

-DETROIT, Jan.
-12, 2015 – Hyundai launched its first plug-in hybrid vehicle today at the North American International Auto Show in Detroit.
-The 2016 Hyundai Sonata Plug-in Hybrid Electric Vehicle (PHEV) is expected to travel up to 22 miles on electric power and can recharge in as little as two and a half hours with a Level 2 charger.
-Sonata Plug-in Hybrid will be built at the Asan, South Korea plant and will go on sale in select markets later this year.
+FOUNTAIN VALLEY, Calif.
+May 18, 2015 – Hyundai rolled out its first plug-in hybrid vehicle with media drive opportunities today.
+The 2016 Hyundai Sonata Plug-in Hybrid Electric Vehicle (PHEV) is expected to travel up to 27 miles on electric power and can recharge in less than three hours with a Level-Two charger.
+Sonata Plug-in Hybrid will be built at the Asan, South Korea plant and will go on sale in select markets later this Fall.

-Although the Sonata Plug-in Hybrid is very technologically advanced, it will behave much like the regular Sonata Hybrid from the driver’s seat.
-A 9.8 kWh lithium polymer battery pack, roughly five times larger than the Sonata Hybrid’s battery, is expected to give Sonata Plug-in Hybrid an all-electric range of up to 22 miles, farther than any other midsize PHEV sedan.
+Although the Sonata Plug-in Hybrid is very technologically advanced, it will behave similarly to the regular Sonata Hybrid from the driver’s seat, but with the additional benefit of all-electric range.
+A 9.8 kWh lithium polymer battery pack, roughly five times larger than the Sonata Hybrid’s battery, is expected to give Sonata Plug-in Hybrid an all-electric range of up to 27 miles, farther than any other midsize PHEV sedan.

 Sonata PHEV is expected to deliver 93 MPGe combined in EV mode based on internal estimates.
-In charge sustaining mode, the Sonata PHEV is expected to return 38 mpg in the city, 43 mpg on the highway and 40 mpg combined based on internal testing.
-Recharge time ranges from two and a half hours at a 240V Level 2 charging station to five hours using a standard 120V outlet.
+In charge sustaining mode, the Sonata PHEV is expected to return 40 mpg combined based on internal testing.
+Recharge time ranges from less than three hours at a 240V Level-Two charging station to less than nine hours using a standard 120V outlet.

-Sonata PHEV uses the same functional design changes as the Sonata Hybrid to improve its drag coefficient to a class-leading 0.24 as well as provide visual cues to distinguish the hybrid models from other Sonatas.
-Visual changes to the PHEV’s exterior include a charging port on the driver front fender, unique grille, front and rear bumpers, front fenders, front and rear lights, chrome side sill moldings, Hybrid badging and new wheels.
-A distinctive instrument cluster provides Plug-in Hybrid drivers with additional information about the PHEV system’s functions.
+Sonata Plug-in Hybrid uses the same functional design changes as the Sonata Hybrid to improve its drag coefficient to a class-leading 0.24 as well as provide visual cues to distinguish the hybrid models from other Sonatas.
+Visual changes to the Plug-in Hybrid’s exterior include a charging port on the driver front fender, unique grille, front and rear bumpers, front fenders, front and rear lights, chrome side sill moldings, Hybrid badging and an eco-spoke alloy wheel design.
+A distinctive instrument cluster provides Plug-in Hybrid drivers with additional information about the Plug-in Hybrid’s functions.
 A charge indicator is located on top of the dashboard to make it easy to see the state of charge from outside the vehicle.

-Sonata Hybrid will offer two exclusive exterior paint options: Graphite Blue Pearl and Seaport Mist.
-Interior color choices include gray and beige in cloth or leather seating configurations and an all-new Blue Pearl option for leather seats.
-Sonata Hybrids equipped with Blue Pearl leather seats will include contrast stitching and trim accent pieces.
+Sonata Plug-in Hybrid will offer four exclusive exterior paint options: Pewter Gray Metallic, Diamond White Pearl, Eclipse Black and Seaport Mist.
+Interior color choices include gray in cloth or leather seating configurations and an all-new Blue Pearl option for leather seats.
+Sonata Plug-in Hybrids equipped with Blue Pearl leather seats will include contrast stitching and trim accent pieces.

 BLUE LINK APP